 In the past we’ve added everything from yarn and buttons to pasta and metal washers.
 This time we focused on fabrics, applied with a watered-down white glue.

-Step 4 :: Admire and Hang the Finished Portraits
+4. Hang (and Admire) the Finished Portraits

 Here’s Daphne’s completed self portrait.
 I love all the detail!
 Her collage elements were added around the body rather than over the body, which I thought was interesting.